 This project will improve the storm drain system in part of the Oak Knoll neighborhood.
 The project is located between Woodcrest Drive and Jollyville Road and between Broad Oaks Drive and Columbia Oaks Drive.

-Watershed Protection is planning two projects to reduce flooding in the Oak Park and Oak Acres subdivisions.
+Watershed Protection is planning a project to reduce the risk of flooding in the Oak Park subdivision.

-This project will repair and modernize the Old Lampasas Dam, located on a tributary of Bull Creek, off Spicewood Springs Road.
+This project will modernize the Old Lampasas Dam, located on a tributary of Bull Creek, off Spicewood Springs Road.

 Onion Creek is Austin’s largest watershed and is particularly vulnerable to flooding.
 The projects in lower Onion Creek are mostly complete.
 Buyouts are ongoing in the upper Onion Creek area.